assetgraph/assetgraph-builder/README.md

  * Updates an existing Content-Security-Policy meta tag to reflect the changes that happened during the build procedure, including hashing of inline scripts and stylesheets.
- * Supports internationalization of HTML, JavaScript, SVG, and Knockout.js templates (support for more template formats will be added on demand).
  * Very customizable, the entire build script is only around 100 lines of code due to the reliance on high level <a href="https://github.com/One-com/assetgraph">AssetGraph</a>
    transforms.
- * Angular annotations with [ng-annotate](https://github.com/olov/ng-annotate) and angular template inlining.
  * Automatically adds `rel="noopener"` to cross domain anchors opening in new windows ([The performance benefits of rel=noopener](https://jakearchibald.com/2016/performance-benefits-of-rel-noopener/))